Onödowá’ga:’

 Our Territories

 The Seneca Nation territories are generally rural, with several residential areas.
-Many Seneca citizens live off-territory, some are located across the country, as well as in other countries.
-Off-territory residents comprise nearly 1/2 of the citizenship.
+Many Seneca citizens live off-territory, some are located across the the United State of America, as well as globally.
+Off-territory residents comprise nearly half of the citizenship.

 Öëdöshö'